Dividing Fractions

 - The divisor's numerator or denominator can not be "zero".

-- We must convert the operation to multiplication BEFORE performing an cancellations.
+- Convert the operation to multiplication BEFORE performing any cancellations.

 I promised to try to explain why the rule requires inverting the divisor.